Luke Maile Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to allow 70 home runs (one per game), the eighth-fewest in baseball.
+- Astros pitchers combine to surrender the ninth-fewest home runs in baseball (71 total, one per game).

-- France (2-1) gets the starting nod for the Astros in his eighth start of the season.
-He has a 3.54 ERA in 40 2/3 innings pitched, with 35 strikeouts.
+- Bielak (3-3) gets the starting nod for the Astros in his eighth start of the season.
+He's put together a 4.01 ERA in 42 2/3 innings pitched, with 34 strikeouts.

-- In his last appearance on Saturday against the Cleveland Guardians, the right-hander threw 6 2/3 innings, giving up three earned runs while surrendering seven hits.
+- The righty last appeared on Sunday against the Cleveland Guardians, when he threw five innings, allowing five earned runs while giving up nine hits.

-- In seven games this season, the 28-year-old has a 3.54 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .242 to opposing batters.
+- The 27-year-old has amassed an ERA of 4.01, with 7.2 strikeouts per nine innings, in eight games this season.
+Opponents have a .306 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.